A guide by professional speech writers Speechy.

-Don’t get laden down for etiquette guides and feel you have to be overly formal.
+Don’t get bogged down with etiquette guides and feel you have to be overly formal.
 Yes, thank the important people but it’s fine to start your speech with a ‘Well hello everyone’ rather than addressing your guests as ‘ladies and gentleman’ (chances are they’re not!).

 There’s a skill in keeping your speech short.
-A groom’s speech should be between a thousand and 1,300 words.
+A groom’s speech should generally be between a thousand and 1,300 words.
 Any longer and you risk losing your audience.

 No one even sat through a wedding speech and thought ‘If only it was longer’.

 A confident delivery is key, and sadly, Dutch Courage is a myth.
-No more one than one drink before the speech.
+Limit yourself to no more one than one drink before the speech.

 Using notes is fine (on thick quality paper, or maybe off your phone at a push) but you need to know your speech beforehand.
 It’ll help it to flow more naturally.

-In the run-up to the day, use your phone to film your speech, watch it back and understand where you should put more emphasis or slow down.
+In the run-up to the day, film yourself giving the speech, then watch it back and decide where you should put more emphasis or slow down.
 Don’t forget to delete it off your phone or risk your performance being outed before the big day!

-As a general guide, talk at half the speed you would do in normal conversation.
-It seems odd, but it makes you sound more confident.
-Channel Obama.
+As a general guide, slow down and talk at half the speed you would do in normal conversation.
+It feels odd at first, but it really does make you sound more confident.

-On the day, maintain as much eye contact with the guests as possible, and of course the people you’re thanking.
-Remember to smile.
+On the day, maintain as much eye contact with the guests as possible, especially the people you’re thanking.
 Prepare for good-natured heckling and make sure you pause where you expect laughter (it will come, promise).
 And relax – smiling is contagious, and if you’re feeling comfortable then people will be able to see that and they’ll feel relaxed too.